Tag Archives: 6.5

 Introduction to suppressors

-One of the biggest questions when buying a suppressor, is selecting one out of the hundreds of options.
-I’ve been through a bunch at this point in my life, so let me shed some light on the subject for you.
-What caliber? what configuration?
-And so many other questions you’ll be asking yourself.
+Many other questions you’ll be asking yourself.
 With so many options how can you pick one that is best for your purposes?
-The right answer is that there are always too many good choices to pick only one, but today we are going to look at the subject as a first time suppressor buyer, and a suppressor that might just cover all your bases.
+The right answer is that there are always too many good choices to pick only one.
+Today we are going to look at the subject as a first time suppressor buyer, and a suppressor that might just cover all your bases.

 The YHM R9 mounted direct on a Browning X-bolt 6 Creedmoor